Maldhari

-"Maldhari" is an occupational term which refers to people from a variety of castes and communities.
+The Maldhari is a occupational term or title used by several herdsmen or animal husbandry castes.

+Most Maldhari live in Kutch district in Gujarat and are spread over 48 hamlets that are organized into 19 Panchayats.
+Their populations have increased to around 25,000 with 90 per cent belonging to the Muslim community and 10 per cent to the Hindu community.
+Other caste such as the Koli, Kathi, Charan, Rabari and Bharwad reside in Kutch district of Gujarat, India.
+The Gir Forest National Park is home to around 8,400 Maldharis as of 2007.

+The Maldhari Muslim tribes in Kutch include Halepotra, Raysipotra, Mutva, Jat, Hingorja, Node, Sumra, Juneja, Jiyenja, Theba, Saiyyad, Korad, Khaskeli, Bambha, Pathan, Sameja, Bafan, Bayad, Ker, Meta Qureshi, Mutwa, Raysipotra, Royma, Hingora, Chakee, Samma, Sanghar, Soomra, Baloch and Munjavar.
+While the Hindu Maldhari are from the Meghwal and Vadha Koli communities.

+Origin or meaning

 The literal meaning of Maldhari is keeper (dhari) of the animal stock (mal).
 They are notable as the traditional dairymen of the region, and once supplied milk and cheese to the palaces of rajas.

-Etymology

-The word "Maldhari" can be loosely translated into English as "herdsman". derives from the Gujarati language words maal (animal stock) and dhari (owner/keeper).
-Hence, the one who owns animals, breeds them and/or herds them is called Maldhari.

 Culture

 Maldharis are descendants of nomads who periodically came from Pakistan, Rajasthan and other parts of Gujarat, and finally settled in the Banni grasslands.

 These semi-nomadic herders spend eight months of the year criss-crossing sparse pasturelands with their livestock including sheep, goats, cows, buffalo, and camels in a continual quest for fodder.
 During the monsoon season, the Maldhari generally return to their home villages as more new grass grows closer to home during the rains.
-For villages in some areas, weddings are traditionally held just one day each year, on Krishna Janmashtami (Lord Krishna’s birthday), which falls in the midst of the monsoon.

 Some girls in some regions are kept from going to school and expected to spend the early years of their life stitching elaborate garments for their wedding day, or, if they have been married off as children, as many are, for the ceremony performed when each moves in with her husband, normally when she is in her early twenties.

-Communities

-In different regions, the Maldharis belong to different castes.
-The Gir Forest National Park is home to around 8,400 Maldharis as of 2007.
-The majority of the Maldharis in Gir belong to Charan, Bharwad and Rabari castes.
-Minority castes include Koli, Kathi, Bawa, Meghwal and Makranis.
-The Maldharis of Gir, Alech and Barda have included among the Scheduled Tribes since 1956, although these castes are not classified as Scheduled Tribes outside the forest areas.

 Lifestyle

 The pastoral Maldhari community live a simple life.
 They live in small mud houses deep in the forests, with no electricity, running water, schools or access to healthcare.

-They earn a living by producing milk from their cattle.
-They have developed a local breed of buffalo that is well known in India for its high productivity and strong resilience to the harsh conditions of the Banni.
-The Banni Buffalo was recognized as the 11th breed of buffalo in the country in 2010, the first one to be registered post independence.
-The breed registration process was carried out through the Maldharis themselves.

 They grow vegetables and collect wild honey.
 Their main sources of cash income are sale of high quality ghee, milk, wool, animals and handicrafts.
 They trade their produce in the local market for essential items like food grains.
 Most are unable to count or use money and are illiterate.